usgs-biolab/pydrip/README.md

 ..._https://api.figshare.com/v2/articles/5234068_

-then you need to copy the tls-ca-bundle.pem file to the directory where you keep your certificate files.
+then you need to get a copy of the tls-ca-bundle.pem file and add it to the directory where you keep your certificate files.